njc3006/TTKDSeniorProject/README.md

 there are 2 possible additional options when running the script:

 1. belts - Adds default belts into the import.
+(This is soon being deprecated to be a default)
 2. mask - Removes any sensitive personal data when loading in the old files.
 If used in conjunction with the belts flag it will also generate fake relationships of belts and stripes to persons in the import.

 `python import_json.py <belt|stripe|belts|stripes> <mask>`